wp-plugins/woocommerce-bulk-discount/readme.txt

 6. Example of percentage bulk discount visibility on the cart page.

 == Changelog ==

+= 2.1.5 =
+* (7 Dec 2013) It is now possible to disable the feature of removing bulk discounts when a coupon code is applied.
+* Minor code cleanup and optimization.

 = 2.1.4 =
 * (23 Nov 2013) Corrected an issue of forcing Bulk Discount disabled on products after updating from previous versions of Bulk Discount.